 My first post-pandemic trip closed a circle: By watching a game at Globe Life Field in Arlington, Texas, I again finished my list of the 30 current major-league ballparks (remember, the Rangers opened their new park in 2020 when fans were mostly barred from attending games).

-I won’t be joining Club 124 in the next year — at least not as long as I want to keep my day job and my family — but I’m hopeful that I’ll be able to claim membership soon!
+I won’t be joining Club 124 in the next year — at least not as long as I want to keep my day job and my family — but two years is now looking like a realistic possibility!

 Note: For my own purposes, I do not count a team unless I specifically see it in a home game at its stadium.
 For example, I have now been to several Chargers games at SoFi Stadium, but I will not count the Rams until I see a Rams game there.